 In Myanmar there is a place, known as Bagan, that is steeped in history.
 We had visited once before during monsoon season but, due to the weather, we couldn’t make the best of it.
-So, we decided to return on our second trip to the country to do it justice!
+So, on our second trip to the country, we decided to return to Bagan to do it justice!

-This incredibly well preserved town, listed as a UNESCO World Heritage Site, is full of temples.
+This incredibly popular town, listed as a UNESCO World Heritage Site, is full of temples.
 They are randomly scattered across a plain that was once home to more than 4,000 Buddhist temples.
-Some are little more than a pile of bricks but there are also much bigger ones that you can go inside and get a sense of life from a bygone era.
+Some are little more than a pile of bricks but there are also some truly amazing brick and stucco structures that you can go inside and get a sense of life from a bygone era.

 Accommodation in Bagan

 We stayed at a guesthouse run by a wonderful lady who spoke very good English; we are in fact still in touch with her to this day.
 Saw Nyein San is a great set-up with spacious, clean, air-conditioned rooms that come with fridges.
-The guesthouse has an open-air rooftop that looks out over Nyaung U; breakfast is served each morning.
-You chose from the menu of local or western dishes and the staff also bring out extra little treats.
-You certainly don’t go hungry!
+The guesthouse has an open-air rooftop that looks out over Nyaung U; breakfast is served here each morning.

 Eating in Bagan